Logo GraphDancer: Training LLMs to Explore and Reason over Graphs via Two-Stage Curriculum Post-Training

 • Hard: Questions require at least two E-rounds, reflecting repeated neighborhood expansions.

-Graph-Aware Curriculum RL
+Graph-Aware Curriculum

 Experiments